-The population of Myanmar was estimated at 48,137,740 in 2009.
+The population of Myanmar was estimated at 53 million in 2016.
 The Union of Myanmar is ethnically mixed: Burmans, Shan, Karen, Rakine, Mon and some Chinese.
 This mixture of peoples has caused conflicts, especially in the areas along the Thai and Chinese borders.

 Burmese is the main language but minorities have their own languages, for example,

 Karen, Shan and Mon.
 English and Chinese are also spoken.

 The majority of the people of Myanmar are Buddhists.
 Every